-- Oversight of the listed entity's financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible: - 2.
-Recommendation for appointment, remuneration and 5. terms of appointment of auditors of the listed entity: - Approval of payment to statutory auditors for any other services rendered by the statutory auditors; - Reviewing, with the management, the annual financial statements and auditor's report thereon before submission to the board for approval, with particular reference to: - matters required to be included in the Director's responsibility statement to be included in the board's report in terms of clause (c) of sub-section (3) of Section 134 of the Companies Act, 2013; - changes, if any, in accounting policies and practices and reasons for the same; - major accounting entries involving estimates based on the exercise of judgment by management;
+- Oversight of the listed entity's financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible; - 2.
+Recommendation for appointment, remuneration and 5. terms of appointment of auditors of the listed entity; - Approval of payment to statutory auditors for any other services rendered by the statutory auditors; Reviewing, with the management, the statement of uses / application of funds raised through an issue (public - Reviewing, with the management, the annual financial statements and auditor's report thereon before submission to the board for approval, with particular reference to: - matters required to be included in the Director's responsibility statement to be included in the board's report in terms of clause (c) of sub-section (3) of Section 134 of the Companies Act, 2013; - b. changes, if any, in accounting policies and practices and reasons for the same; - major accounting entries involving estimates based on the exercise of judgment by management;

-- significant adjustments made in the financial statements arising out of audit findings; - e. compliance with listing and other legal requirements relating to financial statements; - f. disclosure of any related party transactions; - g. modified opinion(s) in the draft audit report; - Reviewing, with the management, the quarterly financial statements before submission to the board for approval; - 6.
+- d. significant adjustments made in the financial statements arising out of audit findings; - e. compliance with listing and other legal requirements relating to financial statements; - f. disclosure of any related party transactions; - g. modified opinion(s) in the draft audit report; - Reviewing, with the management, the quarterly financial statements before submission to the board for approval; - 6.
 Reviewing, with the management, the statement of uses / application of funds raised through an issue (public issue, rights issue, preferential issue, etc.), the statement of funds utilized for purposes other than those stated in the offer document / prospectus / notice and the report submitted by the monitoring agency monitoring the utilisation of proceeds of a public or rights issue, and making appropriate recommendations to the board to take up steps in this matter; - Reviewing and monitoring the auditor's independence and performance, and effectiveness of audit process; - 8.
 Approval or any subsequent modification of transactions of the listed entity with related parties; - 9.
 Scrutiny of inter-corporate loans and investments;